sticop/MIDIScaleDetector/Documentation/ARCHITECTURE.md

-# MIDI Scale Detector - Technical Architecture
+# MIDI Xplorer - Technical Architecture

 ## Overview

-This document describes the technical architecture of the MIDI Scale Detector system.
+This document describes the technical architecture of the MIDI Xplorer system.

 ## System Architecture